preservim/vim-thematic/README.markdown

 ### Q: Using MacVim, the fullscreen background color isn't working as expected.
 How do I change its behavior?

-To have the fullscreen background's color set by `themata`, enter the following in OSX Terminal:
+To have the fullscreen background's color set by `thematic`, enter the following in OSX Terminal:

     ```
     $ defaults write org.vim.MacVim MMNativeFullScreen 0